 Gilbert's syndrome is often discovered when a blood test is done for some other reason.

 In adults, bacteria in the gut break down the conjugated bilirubin to create urobilin, and this is excreted in feces.
-In neonates, the lack of gut bacteria means this does not happen so effectively.
-Newborns also have an enzyme that may reabsorb unconjugated bilirubin, causing higher levels in the body.
+In neonates, the liver takes several days to start adequately processing bilirubin.

-The level of concern will depend on the cause.
-The age of the baby and whether it was born too soon are also factors.
-In a healthy infant born at full term, bilirubin levels tend to be of concern when they exceed around 18 mg/dL.
+The seriousness and medical significance of elevated bilirubin will depend on the cause.
+The age of the infant, as well as whether they were born premature, is also a factor.
+In a healthy infant, born at full term, bilirubin levels tend to cause concern when they exceed around 18 mg/dL.

-High bilirubin can be toxic to nerves and lead to brain damage.
+High bilirubin levels can be toxic to nerves and cause brain damage.

-Some babies are given phototherapy, where they are exposed to a special kind of fluorescent white light.
-This is a standard treatment in which the light converts the bilirubin into a different form that can be removed from the body by the liver and kidneys.
+Some infants receive phototherapy, where a physician exposes the baby to a special kind of blue-green light.
+This is a standard treatment, in which the light converts the bilirubin to a different form that the liver and kidneys can remove.